 🥡 Storing & Reheating

-Arrabbiata sauce will keep for three to five days in the fridge.
-Cool it completely before storing in an airtight container.
+Arrabbiata sauce will stay good for three to five days in the fridge.
+Cool it completely before storing it in an airtight container.

 To freeze, put it in an airtight container with enough space for expansion.
 It will get bigger when it freezes.
 For individual or smaller portions, store in freezer bags laid flat with excess air squeezed out.